iron-fish/website/docs/onboarding/faucet.md

 <Terminal command={Faucet} />
 <br />

-Once the request is executed, our Faucet will send a transaction to your account.
+Once the request is executed, our Faucet will send a small transaction (10 $ORE) to your account.
 Depending on the volume of requests, it might take several minutes before the coins reaches your account.
 You can check your balance with the following command:
 ```sh
 ironfish accounts:balance
 ```